Ivaanajo/dashboard-app/README.md

 Dashboard – App

-# Used React | JSX | CSS to complete the code
+# React | JSX | CSS
-# Used D3 library for chart and card visuals
+# D3 library for chart and card visuals
-# The structure of the App is
+# App structure:
 - Created 3 components
 * Table Visual
 * Bar Chart Visual
 * Card Visual – 4 Cards
-used Props Drilling to communicate between Parent Child Component Used Hooks and functional component to write the code
+used Props Drilling to communicate between Parent Child Components Used Hooks and functional component to write the code
 - useRef, useState, useEffect
 - used babel-loader for transpile